gabrielodom/pathwayPCA/README.md

 On 22 Feb, I met with James to discuss this progress.
 I still need to:

 1. Create a wrapper function for the AES-PCA workflow (similar to the wrapper for Supervised PCA)
-2. Finish the Supervised PCA vignette
+2. Finish the Supervised PCA vignette.
+DONE.
-3. Find out why `browseVignettes()` can't find the vignette I've written
+3. Find out why `browseVignettes()` can't find the vignette I've written.
+Because when you install a package from GitHub, it doesn't automatically build the vignette.
+Building vignettes can take a while.
+If you want this to happen, use `devtools::install_github("gabrielodom/pathwayPCA", build_vignettes = TRUE)`.
 4. Write the AES-PCA vignette

 Also after that meeting, I renamed many files to fit my `superPC`, `aesPC`, and `createClass` file groups.